 - There are also other prosecuting agencies under various acts of Parliament and our criminal lawyers are well versed in all of the relevant legislation.

 - In most cases, you do not have to prove your innocence.
 You are presumed innocent unless you are later found guilty or if you decide to plead guilty to the charge.
 The presumption of innocence is complemented with a right to silence of the accused.

 - The defences contained in the Code excuse or justify conduct so that what occurred was not unlawful.
 Some of these defences include self-defence, provocation, accident, emergency, mistake of fact, insanity and unwilled acts.
-It is also important to understand that generally ignorance of the law does not excuse conduct.
+It is also important to understand that the general ignorance of the law does not excuse the conduct.

 - However, an acquittal may arise by other means too.
 For example, the prosecution may fail to discharge their onus of proof or evidential burden.